-This means that you need to be extra picky about color and clarity if you want to that stone to be ‘on fleek’.
 Don’t go below ‘H’ color if you want to avoid any warm tones in the stone.
 There’s no need to go up to ‘D’ of course, floating around the ‘F-G’ area should be perfectly fine.
-Clarity is an even bigger issue though.
+Clarity is an even bigger issue, though.
 Inclusions that would be hidden with a brilliant cut will be easily identifiable in an emerald cut.

-Personally, if you are going below VS2 in clarity I think you are asking for trouble.
+Personally, if you are going below VS2 in clarity, I think you are asking for trouble.
 Now that is not to say that there have not been instances of SI1 clarity emeralds seen in the wild, but they are few and far between.
-I say VS2 is the way to go, howeeeeever make sure you see a picture of the diamond (and a diamond plot) to see where exactly those inclusions are sitting.
+I say VS2 is the way to go; however, make sure you see a picture of the diamond (and a diamond plot) to see where exactly those inclusions are sitting.
+Also, speak with a gemologist about it - they will help you determine if the stone is eye clean.
 This background check will help you avoid any nasty surprises further on down the road...